VinePPO: Refining Credit Assignment in RL Training of LLMs: Experimental Details

 \subsection{Software Stack}

-Both PPO and \methodname{} require a robust and efficient implementation.
+Both PPO and \methodname require a robust and efficient implementation.
 For model implementation, we utilize the Huggingface library.
 Training is carried out using the DeepSpeed distributed training library, which offers efficient multi-GPU support.
 Specifically, we employ DeepSpeed ZeRO stage 0 (vanilla data parallelism) for \rhoname and ZeRO stage 2 (shared optimizer states and gradients across GPUs) for \deepseekname.
 For trajectory sampling during RL training, we rely on the vLLM library \citep{Kwon2023:vLLM}, which provides optimized inference for LLMs.
-Additionally, \methodname{} leverages vLLM to generate Monte Carlo samples for value estimation.
+Additionally, \methodname leverages vLLM to generate Monte Carlo samples for value estimation.
+Specifically, after each RL training iteration, the current policy's checkpoint is loaded into vLLM.
+Then, we use vLLM's serving API to sample new trajectories and also Monte Carlo Samples for \methodname{}'s value estimation.
+In our setup, we spawn a separate vLLM engine on each GPU rank.
+This would allow for data parallelism during both sample generation and training.
 This software stack ensures that our experiments are both efficient and reproducible.
 For instance, during \methodname{} training, we achieve an inference speed of up to 30K tokens per second using 8 $\times$ Nvidia H100 GPUs with the \deepseekname model.